ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 #### Middle element

 A much better alternative is to pick the *middle* element of the interval.
-This makes partitioning behave very nicely sorted arrays, and on almost-sorted arrays.
+This makes partitioning behave very nicely for sorted arrays, and on almost-sorted arrays.
 However, it is still very easy for a hacker to fool this strategy, so in practice, we have to use more sophisticated strategies.